Arfrial/af-portfolio/README.md

 - **Platform:** Render
 - **Service Type:** Free Tier

-Render automatically redeploys the application whenever new commits are pushed to the connected GitHub repository.
+Render automatically redeploys the application whenever new commits are pushed to the connected GitHub repository, but if the website is inactive for a period of time, it shuts down the database and will take a few seconds to reload when going back to the website.

 ---